 Tier Policy Tuning CLI (Calibration)

 Scope note: this page covers Tier Policy Tuning via invarlock advanced calibrate ....
-It outputs tiers_patch_*.yaml recommendations for runtime/tiers.yaml.
+It outputs tiers_patch_*.yaml recommendations for a reviewed tier-policy override or the packaged source tier file (runtime/tiers.yaml).
 For evidence-pack run-scoped preset derivation (CALIBRATION_RUN -> GENERATE_PRESET), see Evidence Pack Internals.

 Overview